 The client code currently has various timeouts scattered throughout the code.
 These can cause your client to appear like it has hung when it is actually waiting for the timeout ot compelete.
-One example is when the broker becomes non-responsive, the client code has a hard coded 2 minute timeout that it will wait when closing a connection.
-These timeouts need to be consolidated and exposed. see ???
+One example is when

 1.2.1.21.
-How do I contact the Qpid team?
+How do I contact the Qpid team ?